 Still, many people look to move during the summer, due to nicer weather and for many, having an easier schedule now that their children are out of school for the summer.
 So, there’s going to be a lot more people out there wanting to do the same thing you are, which means realtors can jack up their prices as there’s less pressure surrounding turnover.

 Now, the advantage to condo hunting during the summer, as opposed to the winter, is that you will have a larger number of places to look for.
 Which, is good.
 People like variety.
 They want a choice.
-So, if you’re budgeting correctly, it’s possible to get a good deal even when you’re shopping during the summer.
+So, if you’re budgeting correctly and possibly taking advantage of the new new fha condo financing rules, it’s possible to get a good deal even when you’re shopping during the summer.
 Just be mindful and plan accordingly and compare the markets.